mlandalv/knockout-validator/README.md

 Many ideas, and especially rules, are taken from the [jQuery Validation](https://github.com/jzaefferer/jquery-validation) plugin by [J�rn Zaefferer](https://github.com/jzaefferer).

 ## Build
-The build process requires [Node](http://nodejs.org/).
-Make sure you have `grunt` installed:
+The build process requires [Node](http://nodejs.org/) and Grunt.
+If you don't have Grunt installed, run:

-    grunt -version

-If not, install grunt: `npm install -g grunt`
+    npm install -g grunt

 To build enter the directory and type `grunt` (or `grunt.cmd`).
-The build version will be put in the `build/` directory.
+The built version will be put in the `build/` directory.

 ## Licence
 Nope.
+Feel free to use it however you want.